jake-87/blog/content/blog/on-zig.md

 ## Summary

 I find Zig interesting, with an unfortunately negative connotation.
 I believe the goal of a C-like memory unsafe language "for the modern day", while interesting at first glance, ignores many of the issues that makes C a problem in said modern day.
-I find much of Zig "wishful thinking"; if every programmer was 100% smarter and more capable, perhaps it would work.
+Much of Zig seems to me like "wishful thinking"; if every programmer was 150% smarter and more capable, perhaps it would work.
 Alas, they are not; myself included.

 I believe that modern concerns of memory safety and correctness require modern solutions; not performing patchwork fixes over the core issue.